-A/N: This is not the first story I've written that contains self-harm, but lately I've been struggling and the last story I wrote that had this subject content helped me get through it so I decided to start this one in a different universe to see if it can help me like my other fic did.
+A/N: This is not the first story I've written that contains self-harm, but lately I've been struggling and the last story I wrote that had this subject content helped me get through it.
+So I decided to start this one in a different universe to see if it can help me like my other fic did.
 That said, obviously, this story does contain self-harm.
-I was a cutter for five years.
-It's been two years since I last cut but it continues to be a struggle.
-This story was written to remind myself and others like me, that we are not alone.
+I was a cutter for nine years.
+This story was written to remind myself, and others like me, that we are not alone.
 We just need to learn to ask for help when we need it.
 If anyone ever needs someone to talk to please feel free to PM me.

 This is my first Glee fanfic so I hope you enjoy it.
-It might take me a while to figure out how I want to do everything.
-For now I am going to write as close to canon as possible.
+I am going to write as close to canon as possible.
 Events that take place on the show will take place in this story, for now.
-I cannot guarantee that that will not change in the future.
 One thing that will not be canon is Blaine's age.
 I don't buy that he's a year younger than Kurt.
 So for my own selfish purposes I'm making him the same age as Kurt.

 The Prologue sucks, but the first chapter is a lot better I promise.